Agenda

 10.20am

-We look back at the funny ads that wouldn’t get made today for fear of offending people and hear from brands and creatives on how to approach humour in advertising without crossing the line.
+We look back at the funny ads that wouldn’t get made today for fear of offending people and hear from brands and creatives on how to approach humor in advertising without crossing the line.
+Brands can learn why they should invest in humor, take it right up to the line like Paddy Power, but always pull back before crossing it.

 Sam Anderson